 Use pale and pastel colors with these shadings to create a connection.
 The kitchen should be painted a light blue color.
 Install a bright yellow rug on the floor and lemon-colored curtains in the windows.

-To complement the lighter hints in the oak, use furniture made of pine.
+To complement the lighter hints in the cupboards, use furniture made of pine.
 Install tile countertops with raised painted inset designs in shades of pink and mint and a light glass tile backsplash for a spring color theme.
 See more ideas for backsplash with oak cabinets here.

-Black Oak Cabinets with White Floors
+Black Oak Cabinetry With White Floors

 Oak And Flooring Color Combinations Based On Materials